Expressive Quantum Perceptrons for Quantum Neuromorphic Computing: Applications of quantum perceptrons

-where $\bs{w}$ is a vector of optimization parameters and $\text{softsign}(x) = x/(1+|x|)$.
-We calculate the square-loss in Eq.~(\ref{eq:LossMultiple}) by summing over the states $\psi\in \mathcal{D}$.
-All the QPs have the same parameters, and only $\tau$ differs.
-The loss minimizes over the QP parameters and the vector $\bs{w}$.
-We choose to measure $\langle\sigma_o^z(\tau)\rangle$ for a variety of $\tau$ to give the post-processing more information to pin-point the energy of the input state under $H^{\text{in}}$.
-Fig.~\ref{fig:entanglement_witness} shows the results of using QPs for entanglement detection.
-The top panel shows the values of $\tilde{y}_{\bs{\theta}}$ for test states obtained from a Heisenberg model.
-We measure the accuracy as the percentage of test states that satisfy $|y(\psi)-\tilde{y}_{\bs{\theta}}(\psi)|<1.0$.
-We note that $L=4$ was sufficient to show unity accuracy on the Heisenberg test set.
-The bottom five panels in Fig.~\ref{fig:entanglement_witness} show the testing results against ground states (and their mean-field approximations) of other 1D spin models not included in the training set.
+field approximations) of other 1D spin models not included in the training set.
 In particular, we tested against the XY model for which $J_{z}=h=0$ and $J_x=J_y=J$~\cite{lieb1961two}, the Ising model for which $J_z=J$, $J_x=J_y=0$ and $h=0.5$~\cite{stinchcombe1973ising}, the XXZ model for which $h=0$ and $J_x=J_y$ and $J_z\neq 0$, and the XYZ model for which $h=0$ and all couplings are independent~\cite{sachdev1999quantum}.
 All nonzero couplings $J_{x,y,z}$ were sampled uniformly on the interval $[-1,1]$.
 The test sets consisted of 200 states each.
 Note that our QPs learned to classify all separable states for all models, while only some entangled states were classified correctly.
 This correct labeling is because entanglement witnessing is a sufficient and not necessary test of entanglement.
 We choose to train the QP using the ground states of Heisenberg Hamiltonians since we know that the Heisenberg model has a large energy gap suitable for witnessing.
 However, we could have also chosen to train using other ground states.
 Fig.~\ref{fig:entanglement_witness} suggests that QPs trained on the Heisenberg model result in a powerful witness that can detect entanglement in other families of states not seeing during training.
 The results in this section showcase the power of QPs for entanglement detection, a critical task in quantum computing and information.
 Thus, this section motivates using QPs to measure global dynamical quantities of quantum many-body systems.